DavidMonk00/Pion-Decay/README.md

 # Pion-Decay
-Python simulation of Pion decay within a detector
+Python simulation of Pion decays within a detector